gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The hatch on the cleaner bot's back slid open.
 Its spidery arm unfolded and tentatively offered a chain of carefully-cleaned paper clips to Maddy.
-"Oh, aren't you a good little bot?" she said, holding it up to show Sindy.
+"Oh, aren't you a good little bot?" she said, holding the paper clips up to show Sindy.

 The cleaner bot rocked back and forth for a moment before turning and rolling back to its slot in the wall.